vesteinn/SmileyCoinAPIBot/README.md

 The database can be queried using the django ORM or a web based API.

 You probably need to set the directory of `smileycoin-cli` in the settings file, as with the database described below, to `SMILECOIN_CLI_LOCATION`.
 It defaults to `/usr/local/bin/`.

 A simple Twitter client is also built in.

 ![Smiley Coin API](https://github.com/vesteinn/SmileyCoinPythonAPIBot/blob/master/api.png)

+The project is a final project in the course Crypotcurrencies STÆ532M2019H.
+Work done by ves4 and ava7.

+## Why?

+* To create an infrastructure to support quick development on top of the SmileyCoin blockchain, querying a relational database for analytics or information is much more efficient than targeting the blockchain directly.
+* To create a Twitter bot that scans OP_RETURN values on transactions and posts them, maintaining a history of already posted messages and messages that do not nicely convert into ASCII.

 ## Prerequisites and setup